danejdev/next-wordpress/README.md

-This is starter template for using NextJS with a headless Wordpress Backend.
+This template utilizes GraphQL to facilitate communication between a Wordpress backend and NextJS frontend.

 1. npm install